 Another problem solved by Instant Experiences.

-If you don’t know what a ‘pixel’ is, check out Detonate Your Facebook Ads.
+If you don’t know what a ‘pixel’ is, find out everything you need to know here.

 The fact that Facebook have allowed advertisers to track and analyse their ads with a Facebook pixel is what makes them a truly viable option.

 Instant Experiences are an updated version of Canvas ads.

 Many of you will have advertised on Facebook for years and yet, still have never used a canvas ad.
 This is because they did not implement pixel tracking.

 The ability to analyse and optimise is what separates the average marketers from the great marketers, with Instant Experiences you can reach that level too.